 Emergency Paid Sick Leave Act

 The FMLA Expansion Act also requires qualifying employers to provide paid sick leave to an employee who is unable to work (or telework) because of sick leave due to COVID-19 or because the employee is caring for a quarantined individual or minor child.
 The CARES Act provides that an employer is not required to pay more than either $511 per day ($5,110 in the aggregate) to an employees on sick leave due to COVID-19, or more than $200 per day ($2,000 in the aggregate) to an employee who is caring for a quarantined individual or minor child.

 Until December 31, 2020, paid sick leave will also be available in certain instances for employees who were laid off by their employer after March 1, 2020 due to COVID-19, had worked for their employer for at least 30 of the last 60 days prior to the layoff, and were rehired by their employer.
 Businesses with fewer than 50 employees are exempt from these requirements if the paid leave is for caring for others, but not if the employee is sick with or has COVID-19 symptoms.
 These provisions may also not apply to certain government employees.

 For more information on these topics, please refer to our client note, Expanded Employee Leave: Application and Enforcement.

 Following days of protracted debate in the Senate, Congress finally passed the CARES Act on March 27, 2020.
 The Shearman team is committed to remaining abreast of further developments with regards to the CARES Act and other legislative and regulatory measures undertaken in response to the COVID-19 pandemic.

-Special thanks to Andrew Lewis, Caitlin Hutchinson Maddox & Teri Tillman for their contribution to this publication.
+Special thanks to Andrew Lewis for his contribution to this publication.